dan-fritchman/Thesis/content.md

 ### `Primitives`

 Drawing an analogy to general-purpose programming languages, Hdl21's `Primitives` are its "built-in types".
 Figure~\ref{fig:hdl21-primitives} illustrates this comparison.
 In every typed programming language (or "system"), programmers define a data hierarchy of their target domain.
 Layers in this hierarchy are often called "structs" or "classes", and ideally map onto the reusable entities in the problem domain (e.g. Figure~\ref{fig:hdl21-primitives}' s' `League` and `Player`).
 The system must ultimately supply the lowest-level types which fill these hierarchies.
 Numeric types, strings, and pointers are common examples.
-Hdl21's analogous hierarchy is of `Module` definitions, each of which is a "struct-ful" of hardware content.
+Hdl21's analogous hierarchy is of `Module` definitions, each of which is a "struct" of hardware content.
 It similarly must provide the lowest-level atomic types.

 ![hdl21-primitives](./fig/hdl21-primitives.png "Primitives in a Typical Programming Language, and in Hdl21")